Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 description: Overview to Amplitude Analytics SDK architecture and common usage
 ---

 This article provides a high level overview of the Amplitude Analytics SDKs.
-Our latest SDKs share a common architecture that works similarly across all platforms making it easy to understand how the Analytics works regardless of the exact environment and runtime.
+Our latest SDKs share a common architecture that works similarly across all platforms making it easy to understand how Analytics works regardless of the exact environment and runtime.

 There are still some SDKs that haven't updated to the latest architecture, while also not in maintenance (1), for example Flutter, Java, and iOS.
 { .annotate }